Emmanuel0705/rewarding-system/README.md

 This project automatically rewards contributors to open source projects with tokens when their pull requests are merged to the master branch.
 It creates a seamless integration between GitHub, Solana blockchain, and Twitter to:

-1. Monitor pull request activities via GitHub webhooks
+1. Monitor pull request activities via GitHub webhooks.
 2. Send tokens to contributors' wallets when their PRs are merged
 3. Announce the contributions and rewards on Twitter